Climate Change Awareness

 UNISON

-UNISON, the public services union with 1.3 million members, has called for strong action on climate change for many years.
+UNISON, the public services union with 1.3 million members, has called for strong action on climate change for many years and originated the call for the Trade Union Year of Climate Action for 2026

-Green UNISON Week – for the last four years UNISON’s branches across the UK have organised a week of local and national activities in September (to coincide with national green week) to call for urgent action to tackle climate change.
+Green UNISON Week – UNISON’s branches across the UK have organise a week of local and national activities in September (to coincide with national green week) to call for urgent action to tackle climate change.

 Green Reps in UNISON – in 2022 UNISON members voted overwhelmingly, at their annual National Delegate Conference to include Environmental Officer as one of the mandatory officer roles for every UNISON branch.
-Training and support for the new role isa key prioritie in 2023.
+Their guide for the role is here.

 UNISON’s Climate change and your pension: divestment guide to campaigning through your branch for your local government pension fund to pull all investments in fossil fuels, commonly known as divestment.

-PCS’s environmental and climate change work focuses on the following areas;
+PCS’s environmental, climate and bargaining work now focuses on the following areas:

 1. Workplaces